Oink70/VerusPaperWallet/README.md

 **NOTE:** This does not verify the specified data further than very basic sanity checks.

-For multi-signature VerusIDs, just specify multiple instances of `--verusid-taddress` on your commandline and add the respective number of minimum signatures needed using `--verusid-required-signatures`.
+For multi-signature VerusIDs, just specify multiple instances of `--verusid-taddress` on your commandline and add the respective number of minimum signatures needed using `--verusid-required-signatures` which will end up in the `Notes` section of the paperwallet.
+Note that the number of signatures will *only* show up  if that number is greater than `1`.

 ```bash
 ./paperwallet \